bluebirz/bluebirz.github.io/_posts/2023-02-19-python-testing-pytest.md

   caption: <a href="https://unsplash.com/photos/black-traffic-light-turned-on-during-night-time-iJ-uantQb9I">Unsplash / Tsvetoslav Hristov</a>
 ---

-We talked about unittest in the [recent blog]({% post_url 2023-02-10-python-testing-unittest %}), and you would have known that there is not only this module for testing in Python.
+We talked about unittest in the recent blog, and you would have known that there is not only this module for testing in Python.

+{% include bbz_custom/link_preview.html post='2023-02-10-python-testing-unittest' %}

 Now we are going to discuss about an alternative, `pytest` module.